 - Performance-based: Unlike “sit-and-get” training, micro-credentials are awarded based on demonstrated mastery of the subject matter.

 Get started by browsing the micro-credential library.
 For micro-credentials recommended for ESPs, see this list.
 Choose any micro-credential and submit your work.
 When you are awarded your micro-credential, send confirmation of your micro-credential to OEALearn@oregoned.org and receive 15 PDUs from OEA OR obtain 1 semester graduate credit for $50.
 To receive your graduate credit, complete the online registration form (http://www.augielink.com/OR) and submit proof of your micro-credential award/badge.
 You'll receive your credit within a few days.
+See below for a help video on how to set up your micro-credential account to get started with micro-credentials.

 Tips for micro-credential success: